Pork Tenderloin Cooking Times: The Ultimate Guide

 We all have those days when things don't quite go to plan.
 But don't worry, I'm here to help you troubleshoot any pork tenderloin mishaps.

-1. Overcooked Pork Tenderloin
+1. overcooked pork Tenderloin

 We've all been there.
 You're checking the internal temperature, but you've gone a little too far and the pork is a bit dry.
 Don't despair!
 There are a couple of things you can do.
 Firstly, slice it up and add it to a dish with plenty of sauce.
 The sauce will help to rehydrate the meat.
 Secondly, consider shredding the tenderloin and using it in a recipe where dryness isn't a problem, like tacos or a casserole.